zoechi/le_rsyslog/README.md

 Importing a JSON Configuration file
 ---
-le_rsyslog has the ability to import a json configuration file which allows the it to configure Rsyslog to follow certain log files and send to a particular token.
+le_rsyslog has the ability to import a json configuration file which allows it to configure Rsyslog to follow certain log files and send to a particular token.
 This system is useful for elastic enviroments where you want a single configuration file to be across all servers when they are brought up.

 The JSON configuration file requires the following format to be present